calvpang/aoc_2023/README.md

-# aoc_2023
+# Advent of Code - 2023
-My attempt at Advent of Code 2023.
+This repository contains my attempt at Advent of Code - 2023 using Rust.
 Please be gentle.